zupalex/goddess_daq/README.md

 }
 ```

 Simply replace <path/to/goddess_daq> to the actual path to the cloned repository.
+**Be careful to replace only the part enclosed in <> (including the < and > sign) and keep the rest as is.
+Escaping the quotes in the second line is mandatory**